-The estimated human-related annual mortality rate (0.69) is less than the PBR level for this stock (1.3).
-The estimated human-related mortality rate is based solely on mortalities that occurred incidental to commercial fisheries and is higher than the PBR level for this stock; therefore, the estimated fishery mortality and serious injury rate exceeds 10% of the PBR (0.1).
+The estimated human-related annual mortality rate (0.2) is less than the PBR level for this stock (1.3).
+The estimated human-related mortality rate is based solely on mortalities that occurred incidental to U. S. commercial fisheries therefore, the estimated fishery mortality and serious injury rate exceeds 10% of the PBR (0.1).
 The rate cannot be considered insignificant and approaching zero.
 The humpback whale is listed as "endangered" under the Endangered Species Act, and therefore designated as "depleted" under the MMPA.
+As a result, the Western North Pacific stock of humpback whale is classified as a strategic stock.
 Reliable population trend data and the status of this stock relative to its Optimum Sustainable Population size are currently unknown.
-Noise pollution from the U. S. Navy's Low Frequency Active Sonar program and other anthropogenic sources (i.e., shipping) is a potential concern as to the health of this stock.